arko92/car-dealership-app/README.md

 - [Notes](#notes)

 ## About
-This project is a car dealership application built with a React frontend and a Django backend, containerized using Docker and managed with Docker Compose.
+This project is a car dealership application to have an overview of the local dealerships.
+It is built with a React frontend and a Django backend, containerized using Docker and managed with Docker Compose.

 ## Technologies
 - React
 - Django
 - Flask
 - AWS
+- github actions
 - mongoDB
 - PostgreSQL
 - Docker